-The Catering Module in Restaurant365 is a complete, integrated, catering solution for you and your organization.
-Catering managers will be able to track events and their associated payments and tasks, catering representatives and their customer relationships, and manage and create catering menus and contracts with ease.
-To activate the Catering Module, please contact your Sales Representative or Restaurant365 Support.
+The Catering module in Restaurant365 is a complete, integrated, catering solution for you and your organization.
+Catering Managers will be able to track events and their associated payments and tasks, catering representatives and their customer relationships, and manage and create catering menus and contracts with ease.

 Once the module is activated, it can be accessed by Users with the requisite security roles.
 For the Catering Module, three new security roles have been added to Restaurant365: